thunderheadone/one-sdk-ios/README.md

 [One disableIdentityTransfer:YES];
 ```

+*Note:*
-*Note:* This will also disable the ability to automatically pick up parameters from deep links that open the app and will also prevent the SDK from adding a ‘one-tid’ as a URL query parameter to web links opened from the app, resulting in the customer identity not being transferred.
+- This will also disable the ability to automatically pick up parameters from deep links that open the app, whilst also preventing the SDK from adding a ‘one-tid’ as a URL query parameter to web links opened from the app, resulting in the customer's identity not being transferred as they move across channels.

 #### Send properties for a URL scheme